SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/1-open-payment-framework-in-spartacus.md

 The open payment framework feature library supports run-time adjustment of the checkout flow based on the `paymentProvider` property.
 For more information, see [Multiple Checkout Flows](loio7c83b24b00f746a591aab48d58d6abc5) and [Setting a paymentProvider value in SAP Commerce Cloud](loioa0a8551f2c0649729a9f00c6ee53b97d).

-## B2B Checkout Configuration
+## Configuring B2B Checkout

-The Open Payment Framework B2B Checkout feature is disabled by default.
+The open payment framework B2B checkout is disabled by default.
 When enabled, it overrides the existing B2C checkout configuration.
 To enable B2B checkout support, you can install the feature using schematics:

 ```bash
 ng add @spartacus/opf --skip-confirmation --no-interactive --features "OPF-B2B-Checkout"